Balthazar33/opinionated-rn-template/README.md

 ```bash
 cd <YOUR_APP_NAME> && npm i
 ```
-⚠️ Continue to the next step only after configuring the splash screen *(see **Splash Screen** section below)*.\
+> ⚠️ Continue to the next step only after configuring the splash screen *(see **Splash Screen** section below)*.\
-Then, run the appropriate command from the following commands to build the app. *(Once built, the app needs to be launched manually by tapping on its icon)*.
+> Then, run the appropriate command from the following commands to build the app. *(Once built, the app needs to be launched manually by tapping on its icon)*.
+> Also, to disable new architecture for android, in the `android/gradle.properties` file, set `newArchEnabled` to `false`

 **Android**:
 ```bash